Mystaras/DOMjudge-judgehosts-AWS/README.md

 When the script has ended, you have successfully created all resources with 0 judgehosts. **Update the judgehost user password on your domserver or update the secret itself in the `AWS::SecretsManager`**

-Once the judgehost secret has been set on your domserver, you can modify (TotalCapacity, OnDemandCapacity) and run the bellow command to increase the number of judgehost to N `On Demand` VMs. **It is advised not to use `Spot` instances.
+Once the judgehost secret has been set on your domserver, you can modify (TotalCapacity, OnDemandCapacity) and run the bellow command to increase the number of judgehosts to N `On Demand` VMs. **It is advised not to use `Spot` instances.
 As if they get claimed while a judgehost is running a task, DOMjudge will have a hard time recovering**.
 ```bash
 aws cloudformation update-stack --stack-name JudgeHosts \
                             --use-previous-template \